gabriel-brito/starwars-catalogue/README.md

 * Planet Name

-* And who came from the same planet!
+* And who else came from the same planet!

 ## Filter Usage:

 * If nothing is written on the search field, you're going to see all StarWars characters by pressing the search button.

-* Else you will filter all the data result with what have you written!
+* Else, you will filter all the data result with what have you written!